Team-Micras/MicrasFirmware/README.md

 ## 🐋 Docker

-It also possible to build the project inside a Docker container, which makes it possible to implement CI/CD pipelines and develop in any environment, for this, it is necessary to have [Docker installed on your system](https://docs.docker.com/get-started/introduction/get-docker-desktop/).
+Docker can be used to build the project inside a container, which makes it possible to implement CI/CD pipelines and develop in any environment, for this, it is necessary to have [Docker](https://docs.docker.com/get-started/introduction/get-docker-desktop/) installed on your system.

 ### 🐳 Building